AashaiAvadhani1/iclr-blog-track.github.io/_posts/MLBIGDATA605.md

   The authors trained these three models on several different datasets, such as the IWSLT ’14 German to English dataset and the WMT ’14 English to French dataset, and calculated the training and testing error.
 They obtained the following results:

-  Firstly, the paper identifies the critical regime, which is a region where increasing model complexity leads to an increase in training and testing error.
+<p>Firstly, the paper identifies the critical regime, which is a region where increasing model complexity leads to an increase in training and testing error.
 In this regime, models are barely large enough to fit the training data.
 The location of the critical regime can be affected by the type of optimization algorithm used, the number of training samples, or the amount of label noise.
-Notably, the model-wise double descent phenomenon is most easily observed when there is added label noise.
+Notably, the model-wise double descent phenomenon is most easily observed when there is added label noise.</p>

-	Secondly, the paper also finds that there is a regime where increasing the sample size increases the cross-entropy test loss.
+<p>Secondly, the paper also finds that there is a regime where increasing the sample size increases the cross-entropy test loss.
 This occurs in the critical region, when the model size is just large enough to accommodate the number of training samples.
 In this region, adding more data to the training sample may not improve, and can even hurt, train and test error.
 This phenomenon, referred to as sample-wise non-monotonicity, was observed for Transformers trained on language translation tasks.
-However, this result is not unique to only deep neural networks; adding more data can also negatively impact linear models in this regime.
+However, this result is not unique to only deep neural networks; adding more data can also negatively impact linear models in this regime.</p>

-  Lastly, the paper discusses epoch-wise double descent, which is a regime where training longer can reverse overfitting.
+<p>Lastly, the paper discusses epoch-wise double descent, which is a regime where training longer can reverse overfitting.
 In this regime, for a fixed model size, as the training time increases, test and train error decreases, increases, and then decreases again.
-This trend can be explained as a function of EMC; when the EMC is smaller than the number of samples, performance follows the classical U-curve, but once the EMC is larger than the number of samples, performance only improves.
+This trend can be explained as a function of EMC; when the EMC is smaller than the number of samples, performance follows the classical U-curve, but once the EMC is larger than the number of samples, performance only improves.</p>

   The reasons behind these results are not fully understood.
 However, the intuition is that at the point of interpolation, there are no models that can both interpolate the train set and fit the test set.
 However, once we get past the point of interpolation, there are many models that can fit the training data, leading to lower train and test error.